-- 60. Both African and Asian elephants demonstrate highly adapted cognitive abilities, and share many key traits of advanced cognition and autonomy with humans.
-Based on the evidence, it is clear to us they should also be considered autonomous beings. - 61.
-Scientific knowledge about elephant intelligence has been increasing rapidly in the past decade: what we currently know is only a tiny fraction of what elephant brains are likely capable of, and yet more amazing abilities are still likely to be discovered.
+60. Both African and Asian elephants demonstrate highly adapted cognitive abilities, and share many key traits of advanced cognition and autonomy with humans.
+Based on the evidence, it is clear to us they should also be considered autonomous beings.

+61. Scientific knowledge about elephant intelligence has been increasing rapidly in the past decade: what we currently know is only a tiny fraction of what elephant brains are likely capable of, and yet more amazing abilities are still likely to be discovered.

 I declare under penalty of perjury under the laws of the State of California that the foregoing is true and correct.

-Executed on the 13 (date) of May (month), 2025 (year) at Vaucresson, 92420, Hauts de Seine, France (city or other location, and state or country) Lucy Bates, Ph.D. (signature)
+Executed on the 13 (date) of May (month), 2025 (year)

+at Vaucresson, 92420, Hauts de Seine, France (city or other location, and state or country)

+Lucy Bates, Ph.D.

+$\overline{\checkmark}$

 I declare under penalty of perjury under the laws of the State of California that the foregoing is true and correct.

-Executed on the (date) of (month), (year)
+Executed on the 6 (date) of May (month), 2025(year) at StAndrews どく

-Executed on the 6 (date) of May (month), 205 (year) at 5t-A drews (city or other location, and state or country)
+(city or other location, and state or country)

 Richard M. Byrne, Ph.D

-(signature)
+Billie (signature)